Find answers to common questions about the University of Wisconsin Bachelor of Science in Health and Wellness Management.

 What are the admission requirements?

 The online Bachelor of Science in Health and Wellness Management is a degree completion program designed for students who already have some college credits or a liberal arts–based associate degree.
-You may be eligible for admission to this program if you have completed an associate degree or at least 63 semester credits of transferable coursework with a 2.0 or better grade point average (GPA) and the following prerequisite courses: Introductory Psychology, Introductory Biology, Introductory Communications/Speech, and English Composition.
+You may be eligible for admission to this program if you have completed an associate degree or at least 60 semester credits of transferable coursework with a 2.0 or better grade point average (GPA) and the following prerequisite courses: Introductory Psychology, Introductory Biology, Introductory Speech or Public Speaking, and English Composition.
 Prospective students who do not meet these requirements can contact firstname.lastname@example.org or 1-877-UW-LEARN (895-3276) to discuss options for meeting the requirements.

 The Bachelor of Science in Health and Wellness Management has four prerequisite courses.
 If you have not completed some or all of these prerequisites as part of an associate degree or prior coursework, you will need to complete them, or equivalent courses, before taking specific Health and Wellness Management coursework.
 UW campus equivalents or other college/university equivalents may be substituted.
 The four prerequisite courses are: